bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 **IMPORTANT Notes:**

+- Codegrade is running some tests you cannot see in this repo.
+Make sure to comply with project instructions to the letter!
 - Do not exceed 2^8 rounds of hashing with `bcryptjs`.
 - If you use environment variables make sure to provide fallbacks in the code (e.g. `process.env.SECRET || "shh"`).
 - You are welcome to create additional files but **do not move or rename existing files** or folders.